THEATRE PIZZAZZ (NYC)

 Theatre Pizzazz review of Then Sean Met Khalid

 Then Sean Met Khalid Musical Promo

 “Then Sean Met Khalid,” premiered in the 2011 Boulder Fringe Festival.
 The piece was so well received that it earned a grant from the Boulder County Arts Alliance and has been invited to perform at the University of Colorado’s 17th Annual Diversity & Inclusion Summit, the Boulder Public Library, 2012 Pedagogy of the Oppressed conference at Berkeley, CA, the Glendale YMCA, sold out NYC performances at the 47th St theatre and Shetler Studios.
 We had the privilege of having our performance televised on Channel 8 in Boulder, CO and most recently participants in the 2014 CCTC festival in Denver.
+Most recently we participated in the Greensboro Fringe Festival in NC.
 With talk-back following every show, it creates the perfect forum, and starting point for discussions on race.

 Then Sean Met Khalid was inspired by and references the following scholars: Dr Khalid Abdul Muhammad, Dr Amos N. Wilson, Dr Joy DeGruy, Sistah Souljah, & Eduardo-Bonilla Silva & Keith A. Neequaye.